ko1/rubyhackchallenge/EN/4_bug.md

 ## `Integer#add(n)` (Scenario: when you discover a bug)

 In the previous chapter, we implemented `Integer#add(n)` method and I wrote that there is a problem on that implementaiton.
-Let's assume we release a new Ruby version with this problem (in fact, there are such accidents frequently).
+Let's assume we release a new Ruby version with this problem (in fact, such accidents are common).

-You think `Integer#add` is cooler than `Integer#+` and use it many times.
-And you got an unexpected exception.
+You feel that `Integer#add` is way cooler than `Integer#+`, so you use it a lot in your code.
+One day, however, you encounter an unexpected exception.

 ```
 a = 3_000_000_000